Upper Mississippi River and Great Lakes Region Joint Venture

 According to Wisconsin Statutes s.
 29.191(1)(b)2, 33% of the Wisconsin State waterfowl stamp shall be used for the development of waterfowl propagation areas within Canada which will provide waterfowl for this state and the Mississippi flyway.
 Money for the development of waterfowl propagation areas in Canada shall be provided only to nonprofit organizations.
 The DNR has worked with Ducks Unlimited (DU) and Delta Waterfowl Foundation to send over $170,000 (33%) of waterfowl stamp funds to Canada each year.

-These funds are spent on waterfowl production habitat where birds that migrate through Wisconsin in the fall are produced.
+These funds are spent on waterfowl production habitats where birds that migrate through Wisconsin in the fall are produced.
 Nearly $6 million of Wisconsin state waterfowl stamp funding has been invested in Canada (Manitoba and Saskatchewan) through the DNR’s partnerships for-breeding ground habitat work since 1968.
 These conservation partners have received Wisconsin waterfowl stamp funds and then leveraged them more than 3-fold with sources such as North American Wetlands Conservation Act (NAWCA) funds, funds from other states and funds raised within their organizations to efficiently deliver wetland habitat work.
 Over 850,000 acres of habitat have been protected, restored or enhanced involving these funds.

 - Ducks Unlimited – FY21 Manitoba Legacy Report